Skip to Main Content

 When researching online, a statute created by Congress can look very similar to a regulation created by an agency, so be careful to distinguish whether you are looking at the United States Code (USC) (statutes) or the Federal Code of Regulations (CFR).

-The terms rules and regulations are used interchangeably.
+NOTE: the terms rules and regulations are used interchangeably.

 Statute / Regulation Connection